Seven Falls: 20th century

 The Seven Falls park was wiped out after a flood in 1965.

 In December 2002, a dynamic Martin Architectural lighting system was installed which bathed the cascades in color.
 Seven Falls is still known as the only fully lit canyon in the world.

 The area sustained a significant flood in September 2013, which forced Seven Falls to close until restoration was complete in 2015.

 The cost has increased over the years.
-In 2023 the admission price was USD$18 for adults, USD$12 for age 2 to 12.
+In 2023 the admission price was US$18 for adults, US$12 for age 2 to 12.

 Broadmoor

 Five days of heavy rains in mid-September 2013 caused similar damage to a significant flood in 1965.
 The worst-hit area of the city, the southwest side of Colorado Springs, received up to 12 in of water.
 The large amount of water flowing over the falls resulted in five falls rather than seven.
 The Seven Falls park had downed trees, standing water, mud, and a damaged road.
 The park was closed and the incoming streets were blocked.
 In April 2014, it was announced that The Broadmoor had purchased Seven Falls, with plans to reopen the park in 2015.
 The property had been owned by the A.G.
 Hill family for 68 years.

 The Broadmoor re-opened Seven Falls on August 13, 2015.
 The site now features remote parking at the hotel, with a shuttle bus to the canyon, freeing up vehicle congestion and parking issues that had been a problem in the past.
 The Broadmoor simultaneously opened Restaurant 1858, a fine dining establishment at the foot of the Falls.